harrylaou/play-skeleton-compileDI/README.md

 It is opinionated:

-- Monad Transformers Aliases for error handling
+- ZIO for async computations
 - Cats
 - Circe
 - PureConfig